-Aortic dissection occurs when a tear in the intimal layer (innermost) of the aortic wall causes blood to flow between the layers of the wall of the aorta, splitting the layers apart.
+An aortic dissection is a tear in the intimal layer of the aortic wall causing blood to flow between and splitting apart the tunica intima and media.

 *Retrograde dissections can result in prolapse of the aortic valve, bleeding into the pericardium and cardiac tamponade.